7 Call Centre Metrics to Measure Your Customer Service

 4. Quality Assurance

-Apart from measuring customer satisfaction, you should also observe the quality of your customer support team.
+Apart from measuring customer satisfaction, you should also provide opportunities for additional contact center training, and observe the quality of your customer support team.
 For example, you could choose a business phone system with call recording features.

 5. Call Availability